Tomptez/bibfilter/Readme.md

     pipenv install

+To use the application, you will also need to create a `PostgreSQL` Database called bibfilter and install an extension called unaccent.
+This is done by typing in you terminal
+    psql
+    \c bibfilter;
+    CREATE EXTENSION unaccent;

 Before we can start the application, we need to set our environment variables.
 To do so, create a new file in the main directory (in which the Pipfile sits) called `.env` where you define the environment variables which we will use in the project.
 To create it type we will use the terminal editor `nano`.
 In your bash terminal type